-8. Locate 6 of the #6x 1-1/2" (38 mm) screws provided with your unit.
+8. Locate 6 of the #6x 1-1/4" (32 mm) screws provided with your unit.

 9. Using a Phillips screwdriver, place one screw into each of the 6 pilot holes and screw down.
 Do not overtighten screws.

-10. Ensure the screws sit flush against the bottom of the channel.
+10. Be sure the screws force their way past the opening on the gasket channel and sit flush against the bottom of the channel.

-11. Remove clamps from door.
+11. Remove clamps from door/drawer.